 Another five screen work, A Memoir for Falling Light (2017), was accompanied by an installation of domestic furniture featured in the film.
 The artist described the work as seeking "...to embed an indigenous understanding of time and death into a reading of the final moments of a person’s life".

-From The Shore (Group Show), Te Uru Waitakere Contemporary Gallery
+From The Shore, Te Uru Waitakere Contemporary Gallery, Auckland

-2017 - A Memoir for Falling Light, Te Uru Waitakere Contemporary Gallery
+A Memoir for Falling Light (solo show), Te Uru Waitakere Contemporary Gallery, Auckland

-Tau Tupua: The Spirits (Group Show), Fresh Gallery Ōtara, Auckland
+Tau Tupua: The Spirits, Fresh Gallery Ōtara, Auckland